jason89521/daxus/README.md

 });
 ```

-The first argument of the `defineAccessor` method accepts only `'normal'` or `'infinite'`.
-Typically, you would only use `'infinite'` when implementing infinite loading.
-In most cases, `'normal'` is sufficient.
+There are two type of the accessors.
+One is `normal`, the other one is `infinite`.
+You can use `model.defineNormalAccessor` to define a normal accessor, and use `model.defineInfiniteAccessor` to define an infinite accessor.
+Typically, you would only use `infinite` when implementing infinite loading.
+In most cases, `normal` is sufficient.

 The second argument is the accessor's **action**. `fetchData` tells the accessor how to fetch data from the server, while `syncState` specifies how to synchronize the obtained data with the model's state.

-`defineAccessor` returns an accessor creator function.
+`defineNormalAccessor` and `defineInfiniteAccessor` returns an accessor creator function.
 If you pass the same arguments to it, it will return the same accessor.
-Next, we will use the accessor created by `defineAccessor` with the `useAccessor` hook.
+Next, we will use the accessor created by `defineNormalAccessor` with the `useAccessor` hook.

 ```typescript
 function usePost(id: number) {